Vadskye/Rise/python/rise/latex_generation/standard_effects.md

   * AOE:
     * Deal std to all within Large/10 line from you
     * Deal std to all within Small radius in Close range
-    * Deal std to all within Med radius from you
+    * Deal std to enemies within Med radius from you
     * Deal std to all within Med/5 line entirely within Med range

 3rd level spell: